Northam

 An assessment of population growth drivers in Northam reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Northam's population was approximately 12,485 as of November 2025.
-This figure represents an increase of 1,127 people since the 2021 Census, which recorded a population of 11,358.
-The growth is inferred from ABS estimates; Northam's population was 12,416 in June 2024 and there were 72 validated new addresses after the Census date.
-This equates to a density ratio of 8.7 persons per square kilometer.
-Northam's growth rate since the 2021 census was 9.9%, surpassing both the national average (8.9%) and its SA4 region.
-Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with all drivers being positive factors.
+Based on AreaSearch's analysis, Northam's population is around 12,555 as of Feb 2026.
+This reflects an increase of 1,197 people (10.5%) since the 2021 Census, which reported a population of 11,358 people.
+The change is inferred from the estimated resident population of 12,416 from the ABS as of June 2024 and an additional 99 validated new addresses since the Census date.
+This population level equates to a density ratio of 8.8 persons per square kilometer, providing ample space per person.
+Northam's 10.5% growth since the 2021 census exceeded the SA4 region (9.9%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 74.6% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, AreaSearch utilises growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends project above median population growth for regional areas, with Northam expected to increase by 1,985 persons to 2041, reflecting a gain of 15.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth for regional areas across the nation is projected, with the area expected to increase by 1,985 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 14.7% in total over the 17 years.

 Frequently Asked Questions - Population